happymeal808/group-07-presentation-website/README.md

 ### Group 7

-Hey, welcome to our README.
+Hey, welcome to our README, brought to you by Dilraj, Gill, Simran, and Tyler.

-Our code represents the utilization of markdown as a whole.
-Due to it's simplistic nature, markdown is a scripting language that can be utilized to format HTML and text based applications.
+Feel free to view the source-code of this file for a more in-depth demonstration on how a README can be formatted using a combination of both Markdown & HTML.

-below you'll find our website formatted with Markdown 🖥️
+Below you'll find a version our website formatted with Markdown 🖥️

 ---